GigaSpaces-ProfessionalServices/xap-persist-training/xap-persist-training-lab5-exercise/README.md

     **2.** In the sessionFactory bean add suitable property for scanning hibernate annotations.

 **2.3** Test Initial Load <br />
 a.
-Run mvn install that your fixes will be packaged in the space pu jar file.
+Run mvn package that your fixes will be packaged in the space pu jar file.
 b.
-Make sure the Mysql database service is up and running.
+Make sure the MySql database service is up and running.
 If you don't know how, refer to lab 4 <br />
 c.
 Run gs-agent (`./gs.sh host run-agent --auto --gsc=4`)<br />
 d.
 Run gs-ui <br />
 e.
 Deploy BillBuddy_space to the service grid (`./gs.sh pu deploy BillBuddy-Space ~/xap-persist-training/xap-persist-training-lab5-exercise/BillBuddy_Space/target/BillBuddy_Space.jar`) <br />
-f .Check that space load Users, Merchants, Payments, Processing Fee <br />
+f.
+Check that space load Users, Merchants, Payments, Processing Fee <br />
 **Note:** This lab is based on the completion and executing of lab 4.

    ![snapshot](Pictures/Picture1.png)